sylvainsf/rafter/README.md

-# Retrieval Augmented Fine-Tuning (RAFT) for Radius: An Agentic, Azure-Powered Implementation
+# Retrieval Augmented Fine-Tuning (RAFT) for Radius: An Agentic, Azure AI Implementation

 This project is an implementation of the Retrieval Augmented Fine-Tuning (RAFT) framework, inspired by Cedric Vidal's blog post, ["RAFT: A new way to teach LLMs to be better at RAG."](https://techcommunity.microsoft.com/blog/aiplatformblog/raft-a-new-way-to-teach-llms-to-be-better-at-rag/4084674) We aim to build a highly accurate, reliable, and configurable LLM specifically for the open-source Radius project (github.com/radius-project/radius).
 Our approach is agentic, leveraging Azure AI services.
 It currently handles both the Radius OpenAPI specification and Golang tests, with a strong emphasis on safety through a system for handling potentially destructive actions.
 The primary workflow is implemented in Python, with a supporting (simplified) data ingestion agent in Go.
 Configuration parameters (max tokens, batch sizes, epochs, checkpoints) are included to handle complex APIs.